eriket0107/eriket0107/README.md

 <h3>For now this is where I am:</h3>

 - 🔭 I’m currently working at studying techniques about Software Engineering through all the most impactating technologies that are current avaible
+- 💬 Come ask me about anythig, it would be pleasure to chat with you!
+- ⚡ All that I've study and worked with:

-- 🌱 I’m currently learning about
+<h3 style="text-align: left;">🌱 I’m currently learning about</h3>

 <br>
   <a href="https://reactjs.org/" target="_blank">
     <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/react/react-original-wordmark.svg" alt="react" width="40" height="40"/>